dfsq/json-server-init/README.md

 #### Collection prompt

-Prompt for collection name and number of rows render something like this:
+Prompt for collection name and number of rows renders something like this:

 ```
 > Collection name and number of rows, 5 if omitted (ex: posts 10):
 ```

-Valid input would be a new collection name with optional number separated by space indicating how many rows to generate for this collection.
-For example, `users 10` will generate collection "users" with 10 records in it, `sesstions` will result into collection "sessions" with default 5 records, etc.
+Valid input would be a new collection name with optional number separated by space indicating how many rows should be generated for this collection.
+For example, `users 10` will generate collection "users" with 10 records in it, `sessions` will result into collection "sessions" with default 5 records, etc.

 #### Fields prompt